NormalVR/Normcore-Documentation/src/essentials/getting-started.md

 ## Creating a Normcore application

-You'll notice that in the Realtime inspector, there's a field for an "App key".
+You'll notice that in the Realtime inspector, there's a field for an "App key."
 Before we can hit play, you’ll need one to connect to Normal’s servers.
 First, register for a Normal account [here](/dashboard/signup).
 Then, log in to the [Dashboard](/dashboard).

 ![](./getting-started/normcore-dashboard.png "The Normcore dashboard, where you manage your applications.")

-Click on Create a new Application, give it a name, and grab your shiny new app key.
+Click on Create a new application, give it a name, and grab your shiny new app key.

 Once you’ve got your app key, paste it into the App Key field on the Realtime component, and hit Play.
 You should see Realtime spinning up a room in the console, followed by a CubePlayer instantiated in the scene: